All Episodes

 I mean, I just can't believe what is their rationale for not letting you speak.

-Well, I I was censured three months ago, and uh their rationale was that I uh shared a picture of a minor.
+Well, I was censured three months ago, and their rationale was that I shared a picture of a minor.

-Now, of course, this was a picture that had been um shared publicly already.
+Now, of course, this was a picture that had been shared publicly already.

-But the fact is that uh it highlighted a policy that's not popular with Mainers.
+But the fact is that it highlighted a policy that's not popular with Mainers.

 So we have two issues that have come out today.

-AB Hernandez a male high school athlete identifying as a female continues to make waves in the track and field world.
+A.B.
+Hernandez and male high school athlete identifying as a female, continues to make waves in the track and field world.

-And by doing so, Hernandez qualified for both events for next weekend state championships.
+And by doing so, Hernanda is qualified for both events for next weekend state championships.

-And anyways, this individual's uh uh I guess a junior, and those latest accomplishments could be enough to start netting him college scholarship offers in women's track and field made possible by the fact that the biological male recently amended his birth certificate to reflect his change to the paltry sum of $23.
+And anyway, this individual's, I guess, a junior, and those latest accomplishments could be enough to start netting him college scholarship offers in women's track and field, made possible by the fact that the biological male recently amended his birth certificate to reflect his change to the paltry sum of $23.

-And anyway, an organization also that works to protect fairness, safety, and equal opportunity for women and girls' sports is suing various officials in the state of Minnesota for allowing boys to compete against girls in sporting events there, and the Alliance defending freedom,
+And anyway, an organization also that works to protect fairness, safety, and equal opportunity for women and girls' sports is suing various officials in the state of Minnesota for allowing boys to compete against girls in sporting events there.

-female athletes united, uh you know, names the attorney general Keith Ellison and and others, and the official policy of Minnesota High State High School League, which governs high school athletics in the state, is to allow students to compete based on their stated gender identity without regards to sex.
+And the official policy of Minnesota State High School League, which governs high school athletics in the state, is to allow students to compete based on their stated gender identity without regards to sex.

 What's your reaction to that?

-Yeah, it's absolutely completely unfair and discriminates against our young women who have worked so hard for years trying to excel in in their different fields and to have uh biological male boys swoop in and take their place because that's exactly what is happening.
+Yeah, it's absolutely completely unfair and discriminates against our young women who have worked so hard for years trying to excel in their different fields and to have a biological male boy swoop in and take their place because that's exactly what is happening.

-They're being pushed aside um so that a boy can uh can swoop in and take their podiums, take their medals, take their scholarships.
+They are being pushed aside so that a boy can swoop in and take their podiums, take their medals, take their scholarships.

 It is completely unfair.